andreas-mausch/andreas-mausch.github.io/posts/2023-10-08-ai-models/index.md

 - GPQT: best for CUDA
 - GGML: best for CPU, but can also offload some layers on the GPU
-- GGUP: Newer version of GGML, replacing it
+- GGUF: Newer version of GGML, replacing it